Breeds and breed differences is a

 feet require some maintenance.
 They are the calmest breed I've

 worked with.
-Friesians are large sheep that rarely achieve BCS
+Friesians are dairy sheep that rarely achieve BCS

 'tangled' lambs that need to be pulled.